The M1PR is calculated based on the household income. Household income is the sum of:

 - Worker's Compensation Benefits

-This list is not all inclusive; please click here to view all types of Nontaxable Income that must be reported.
+This list is not all inclusive; please refer to the instructions for Nontaxable Income that must be reported.

 What losses and deductions (to the extent they reduced your federal adjusted gross income) must be included in Household Income?

 - Educator expenses

 - Health savings account, domestic production activities and Archer Medical Savings Account (MSA) deductions

 - Capital loss carry forward (use Worksheet 4 in instructions to compute the amount)